Healing with Horses: Sunshine, Rosie, Sunrise

 Each horse taught me something different, something essential:

-- Sunshine taught consistency, grace, and the gentle foundation of partnership.
+• Sunshine taught consistency, grace, and the foundation of partnership.

 The Enduring Gift of Horses

 Even after their passing, their lessons remain.
-Rosie’s intuition, Sunshine’s patience, and Sunrise’s courage continue to guide me — in the barn, in relationships, and in life.
+Rosie’s intuition, Sunshine’s patience, and Sunrise’s quiet strength continue to guide me — in relationships and in life.

 Their gift endures — in memory, in wisdom, and in the way I move through the world.